 Please wait.
 Due to its content this page might take a while to load...

-The Projector Calibration Manager is a Tool that allows to setup the connection between a Calibration Link and other Pandoras Box software components.
-It is a fundamental item in the entire Re-Calibration process.
+The Projector Recalibration is a Tool needed to set up the connection between a Calibration Link and other Pandoras Box software components for achieving an automated recalibration of a warped projector output.

 The pixel accuracy that can be achieved in a best case scenario is 1mm / +- 1pixel accuracy.